AndreTeixeira1998/overleafwiki/Updating-Mongo-version.md

 You should **only** consider updating Mongo version if you're planning to upgrade your instance of Overleaf CE/SP.

+If you're running a Mongo version that is newer than the recommended for your current (or target) version (e.g, Overleaf CE/SP 2.4.0 along with Mongo 4.2) there's no need to do any change. **You should never downgrade your Mongo version**.

 If you experience a specific problem that you think might be related to your current version of Mongo, feel free to [raise an issue](https://github.com/overleaf/overleaf/issues) (CE users) or contact support (SP users).